Bloodwingv2/Nvidia-Disaster-Risk-Monitoring-Using-Satellite-Imagery/README.md

 # Nvidia's Disaster Risk Monitoring Using Satellite Imagery (My Notes on What I Learned)

-This Course combines AI, machine learning, and satellite data for disaster risk assessment and monitoring.
+This Course combines AI, Machine Learning, and Satellite Data for Disaster Risk Assessment and Monitoring.

 ## Key Learnings